 The protected species field survey for the project was conducted on August 12, 13, and 18, 2021.
 Prior to conducting the field survey, available protected species data and land cover data for the vicinity of the direct impact study area was reviewed.
-An official list of federally protected threatened, endangered, and candidate species, federally designated critical habitats, and federally protected migratory birds that either may occur in the direct impact study area or may be impacted by the Proposed Project was acquired from the United States Fish and Wildlife Service (USFWS) Information for Planning and Consultation (IPaC) online system (Appendix A).1 This information was supplemented with the Florida Natural Areas Inventory (FNAI) tracking list for Brevard County (Appendix B), which added an additional
+An official list of federally protected threatened, endangered, and candidate species, federally designated critical habitats, and federally protected migratory birds that either may occur in the direct impact study area or may be impacted by the Proposed Project was acquired from the United States Fish and Wildlife Service (USFWS) Information for Planning and Consultation (IPaC) online system (Appendix A).
+This information was supplemented with the Florida Natural Areas Inventory (FNAI) tracking list for Brevard County (Appendix B), which added an additional federally-listed species, the American alligator, which is federally-listed as threatened due to its similarity in appearance to the American crocodile.
+The FNAI tracking list for Brevard County was also used to determine which state-listed animals and plants could potentially occur in the direct impact study area.

-1 USFWS, "Information for Planning and Consultation," https://ipac.ecosphere.fws.gov/, (July 25, 2024).
+&lt;sup>1 USFWS, "Information for Planning and Consultation," https://ipac.ecosphere.fws.gov/, (July 25, 2024).